Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 The settings box background is easy to translate over, but the transparent background gave me some trouble in the svg path tool; Breaking it down into 4 individual paths made it work, though.

-To make things easier on myself, I collected related objects down into containers so all elements can be positioned easier.
+To make things easier on myself, I collected related objects into containers so all elements can be positioned easier.

 I'm not going to go into much more detail, as the code can speak for itself:
 {{< details summary="___Click to Reveal Full Settings Menu Code___" >}}